 Clinic hours are predictable and steady.
 Nurses often work less than full-time which allows them time off during the week.
 The biggest hindrance to clinic hours is the significant cut in pay.
 When staff tire of the physical demands and off-shift scheduling of the inpatient unit they often resort to the clinic setting.

 Overall, thinking about what you want is critical to making sure your next job is the job versus just a pit stop in your career.
-In next week's blog post, we'll talk about the different professional development opportunities that can accompany a new job - stay tuned!

 Tyler Faust is a full-time registered nurse and part-time freelance healthcare writer.
 He has his BSN and Master’s degree from Winona State University and has worked at Mayo Clinic for over 7 years.
 Currently, he works as a nurse manager.
 Tyler is a creative thinker, strategist, and passionate about leadership.